THE RESPIRATORY SYSTEM

 - Warming and humidifying inhaled air

-- Hearing (auditory tube to middle ear)
+- Hearing (auditory tube to the middle ear)

 - Protection (tonsils – immune defence)

-- Speech (resonator for sound from larynx)
+- Speech (resonator for sound from the larynx)

 - Single Cartilages: Thyroid (largest, Adam’s apple), Cricoid (signet ring-like), Epiglottis (leaf-like)